Do you make excuses for others’ uncaring and disrespectful behavior toward you to avoid losing them?

 What an eye-opener this was for me!
 I mostly stopped caretaking, which angered everyone in my family.
 But even though I was no longer caretaking, I still didn’t understand the deeper dynamics of the projection, lack of caring and disrespect that I had lived with for so long.
 It took me many more years of practicing Inner Bonding before I tuned into this deeper level of self-abandonment.

-How often, when someone is disrespectful or uncaring have you said, “Oh, no big deal—it’s just the way they are.”
-While it’s great to not take others’ uncaring behavior personally, that’s not enough for your inner child to feel loved by you.
+How often, when someone is disrespectful or uncaring have you said, “Oh, no big deal — it’s just the way they are.”
+While it’s great to not take others’ uncaring behaviour personally, that’s not enough for your inner child to feel loved by you.

 Tolerating Uncaring and Disrespectful Behavior Isn’t Loving

-The more I’ve learned to see, value and cherish my inner child—my true soul essence, my unique expression of the Divine—the more intolerant I’ve become of others’ uncaring and disrespectful behavior toward me and toward others.
-I now know that making excuses for others’ unloving behavior is unloving to both me and them.
+The more I’ve learned to see, value and cherish my inner child — my true soul essence, my unique expression of the Divine—the more intolerant I’ve become of others’ uncaring and disrespectful behaviour toward me and toward others.
+I now know that making excuses for others’ unloving behaviour is unloving to both me and them.

-Your inner child will feel very important to you and loved by you when you have the courage to stand solid in not accepting uncaring and disrespectful behavior toward you.
-This means having the courage to risk losing others rather than compromising your integrity by accepting and making excuses for their unloving behavior.
-My inner child is deeply grateful that I no longer tolerate anyone’s disrespectful or uncaring behavior toward me.
+Your inner child will feel very important to you and loved by you when you have the courage to stand solid in not accepting uncaring and disrespectful behaviour toward you.
+This means having the courage to risk losing others rather than compromising your integrity by accepting and making excuses for their unloving behaviour.
+My inner child is deeply grateful that I no longer tolerate anyone’s disrespectful or uncaring behaviour toward me.